cwood821/pong-clone/README.md

 ## Play Pong Clone
 [Play Pong Clone](http://christianwood.net/labs/pong/)

-Use the WASD keys for movement against the AI.
+For an AI game, use the WASD keys for movement.
-In multiplayer, Player 2 uses the arrow keys.
+In local multiplayer, Player 1 uses the WASD keys, Player 2 the arrow keys.

-## Background

-In the process of writing a framework for HTML canvas animations, I realized I could use the same architecture to create a game.
-Thus, Pong Clone.

 ## Architecture
-This early diagram illustrates the basic relationships between classes in the game.
+This diagram illustrates the basic relationships between game classes.
 Not all class data are represented here.

 ![Screenshot of Diagram](https://raw.githubusercontent.com/cwood821/pong-clone/master/assets/model-v4.png)

+In essence, the game world is composed of Actors.
+Actors have sprite representations in the world.
+The GameWorld class calls the update functionality of each actor added to the world on each animation frame and handles collisions between actors.

 ## Credit